dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/README.md

 Complete the **participation questions** for Chapters 2 and 3 of the ZyBook.
 You don't need to complete the challenge questions or any sections that are marked as optional.

-## Deliverable Questions
+## Deliverable Programs

 Write Java programs for each of the following.
-Create a separate `.class` file for each question and put your code in the `main` method of the class.
-Put all of your class files into one ZIP archive and submit the ZIP file through the assignment on Canvas.
+Create a separate `.java` file for each question and put your code in the `main` method of the class.
+Put all of your Java files into one ZIP archive and submit the ZIP file through the assignment on Canvas.

 ### Unit of Measure